 Ready to have fun making your new Sheet Music Mason Jar Vases?
-This project reminded me so much of when I was in grade school and I made a tissue paper vase for my grandma from a red wine vinegar bottle 🙂
+This project reminded me so much of when I was in grade school and I made a tissue paper vase for my grandma using a red wine vinegar bottle 🙂

 - Start by tear your sheet music into 2″ pieces.
 Any shape is fine.

-- Tear one more straight long piece for the neck 3/4″ tall by the circumference of the jar.
+- Tear one long section more straight to use this near the neck.
+Probably 3/4″ tall by the circumference of the jar.
 I didn’t use scissors for the upper edge but you could.

 - Tear along the length of the paper about half way up.
 This will help it wrap around the jar without buckling.

 - Using your craft brush apply a thin layer of mod podge around the neck, enough so all the paper touches the mod podge.